-In order to assess and monitor students’ decoding skills, vocabulary, and reading comprehension, we created three web-based A2i integrated assessments: Word Match Game (vocabulary and word knowledge), Letters 2 Meaning (decoding and reading comprehension), and Reading 2 Comprehension (reading comprehension).
+In order to assess and monitor students’ decoding skills, vocabulary, and reading comprehension, we created three web-based assessments directly integrated into A2i: Word Match Game (vocabulary and word knowledge), Letters 2 Meaning (decoding and reading comprehension), and Reading 2 Comprehension (reading comprehension).
 The three A2i assessments are easy to access and administer and are adaptive.
 If a student answers a question incorrectly, they receive an easier item.
 If they answer a question correctly, they get a more difficult item.
 This means students only take the items they need to obtain a valid and reliable score.
 Thus, adaptive assessments provide a lot of important information regarding a student’s reading ability in a short amount of time.
 In addition, scores are available in A2i immediately, making them wonderfully convenient for teachers.
 Because the assessments are quick and can be administered frequently (every month) through the A2i website, teachers can use the A2i assessments to guide individualization and progress monitoring throughout the school year.
-Again, three times per year is probably frequent enough.
+It is recommended that the assessments are taken a minimum of three times per year.

 Word Match Game